kmkaczor/csci4830/README.md

 Turns out python's own package manager has an updated version of django.
 This makes life easy on us as we don't have to only use outdated documentation:

+Say yes to any questions it asks.

     $ sudo pip3 install Django pymysql
+    $ apt install libapache2-mod-wsgi-py3

 Don't forget to read: https://docs.djangoproject.com/en/3.2/intro/tutorial01/